Hear My Voice

 The work now continues each year with a new project launched during Learning Disability week around issues chosen by the campaigners themselves.

 In 2016 we helped members to understand about voting in the EU referendum.
-In 2017 we will launch the second year of work on an Learning Disability Health project, ‘Getting it Right in Reading’ to bring the issue of life-threatening health inequalities to the attention of the people who need to know.
+In 2017 we launched the second year of work on an Learning Disability Health project, ‘Getting it Right in Reading’ to bring the issue of life-threatening health inequalities to the attention of the people who need to know.

 Our campaigns are led by the members of our long-running Coffee Club, who are all adults with learning disabilities aged from 18 to 80.